erkinaiSh/Example/README.md

 # backend_project
 Description: This project is online delivery system,where you can order foods.
 It has several categories and foods.In order to order a food, firstly you should register.If you register and order a food ,admin can see it.
-Php,js,mysql mianly used in this project.
+Php,js,mysql mainly used in this project.
 Currently,there are no any categories,but admin or manager can add any kind of categories

 Online deployment:https://onlinefoodorder-lacafe.herokuapp.com